mrjens24/Latin102/Translation2.md

 Identify the antecedent of cui, and its gender and number.
 Then explain what case cui is, and how it functions in the relative clause.
 (I.e., why is cui in this case?)

-> River, neuter singular. cui is dative because the river is an indirect object.
+> River, neuter singular. cui is dative because the river is an indirect object.❌

 Identify the form of transire.
 Explain why you placed it in the clause you chose.

-> transire is perfect infinitive. i chose the clause becuase i believe that it is a verb of the main, independent, clause.
+> transire is perfect❌ infinitive. i chose the clause becuase i believe that it is a verb of the main, independent, clause.

 sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.